kamlesh577/Credit-Card-Fraud-Detection/README.md

 • Lost Card: used by the people who finds it.

-• Card Number,CVV, etc : Seen by other person.
+• Card Number,CVV, etc : Seen by other people.

 • Fake phone call convincing you to disclose your details.